 Among the most serious injuries motorcyclists can suffer are traumatic brain injuries.
 Traumatic brain injuries are typically a consequence of a violent blow or jolt to the head or body.
 The extent of damage caused by a traumatic impact to the head is often difficult to predict.
 However, traumatic brain injuries commonly cause cognitive deficits including difficulties speaking and understanding spoken language, controlling emotions and impulses, and remembering past events.

 In addition, traumatic brain injury victims frequently struggle with balance and coordination, and may experience a loss of functioning in their primary senses, including sight, smell, touch, and taste.
-Often, cognitive deficits experienced by traumatic brain injury victims create permanent disabilities.
+Often, the cognitive deficits traumatic brain injuries cause can create permanent disabilities.
 Disabilities associated with head injuries may make it difficult or impossible for injured victims to return to work or complete basic daily tasks.

 Other common injuries sustained in motorcycle accidents include:

-- Spinal cord injuries: The spinal cord is a bundle of nerves protected by the vertebrate of the spine that extends from the base of the skull to the lower back.
-Along with the brain, the spinal cord constitutes the body’s central nervous system.
-The brain sends messages through the spinal cord to control all other parts of the body.
-Like traumatic brain injuries, spinal cord injuries often result in permanent disability.
+- Spinal cord injuries: Like traumatic brain injuries, spinal cord injuries often result in permanent disability.
 Contrary to popular belief, a spinal cord injury rarely involves a fully severed spinal cord, but rather the spinal cord suffers damage while remaining intact.
 Spinal cord injuries generally involve the loss of sensation and function below the site of the injury, or paralysis.
 Injuries that occur higher on the spine typically affect a larger portion of the body.
 Injuries sustained in the cervical (neck) area of the spine often cause paralysis of the shoulders, arms, hands, chest, torso, hips, pelvis, legs, and feet.